rogerdahl/stm32l1-relay-timer/README.md

 The relay module is a 5V, 4 channel module with optocouplers purchased on eBay.
 There are also boards without optocouplers available.
 I'm not sure if those will work, since the STM32L1 drives the relays with 3.3V.

+#### Implementation

+RTC interrupts are used for decreasing the time every second.
+The time is stored in seconds in a volatile variable that gets updated by the RTC interrupt.
+In main, a simple state machine runs in a tight loop.
+State switches occur when the time countdown reaches zero or when one of the buttons are pressed.

+The touch slider / 4 touch buttons are not used.

 #### Build and Flash

 This project is based on: